 NightLite operate as part of Cambridge Street Pastors, offering a drop in, safe space in a central location between 10.00pm and 4.00am Friday and Saturday nights.
 They offer a place to rest and recover, wait for friends, drink water or coffee, charge your phone, a listening ear and more.

-St Columba’s hosted NightLite for a number of years, providing the ideal location for NightLite to operate from, located amid the pubs and clubs of central Cambridge.
-We are developing a self-contained space at the Downing Place end of the premises which will be known as the Emmanuel Room, which will offer the perfect facilities for the NightLite volunteer team to use.
+We have a self-contained space at the Downing Place end of the premises known as the Emmanuel Room, which offers the perfect facilities for the NightLite volunteer team to use.